Tay-Nery/Tay-Nery/README.md

-##### Hey world, I'm Tay!
-I'm an Information System student.
+<h1 align="center"> Hey world, I'm Taynara (aka Tay)!  </h1>

+#### I'm an Information System student.
 I entered the IT field in August 2021 and so far I'm loving it.
-##### I hope being able soon to use my personal skills in this new journey and learn as much as I can.
+#### I hope being able soon to use my personal skills in this new journey and learn as much as I can.

+#
 - :small_blue_diamond: Currently working as an IT Intern at Grupo URCA (in Brazil)
 - :small_blue_diamond: Learning Java
 - :small_blue_diamond: Looking for help with any beginner tips in IT field